Everything You Need to Know About 401(k) Blackout Periods

 Who should receive the blackout notice?

-All employees with a balance should receive the blackout notice, regardless of their employment status.
+All plan participants with a balance should receive the blackout notice, regardless of their employment status with your company.
 In addition, we suggest sending the notice to eligible active employees, even if they currently don’t have a balance, since they may wish to start contributing and should be made aware of the upcoming blackout period.

 What should I say if my employees are concerned about an upcoming blackout period?